vivek-pippalla/NLP-using-TensorFlow-on-Amazon-Reviews/README.md

 ## NLP-using-TensorFlow-on-Amazon-Reviews
-## New Repo is created as modifications are made in this project Here is the link for it : https://github.com/vivek-pippalla/amazon-review-sentiment-absa
+## New Repo is created which was better version of this project.
+* (Here is the link for it : https://github.com/vivek-pippalla/amazon-review-sentiment-absa)
+* So checkout and pull that one(I'm keeping this project just to keep this files alive so that I can use if needed in future
+*
 ## Recent changes:
 * Integrated LLaMA 3.2 (via Ollama) for improved review summarization and aspect-based sentiment analysis, replacing the previous T5-base summarizer, spaCy + lexicon-based aspect extractor, and DistilBERT-based aspect clause-level sentiment classifier.
 * prevously used files->absa.py and summary.py